jhajek/Linux-text-book-part-1/Chapter-02/chapter-02.md

 Does this mean a future consolidation of Enterprise Linux as RHEL?
 Does POSIX just become RHEL for the enterprise as the Linux Standards Base moving forward?
 Time will tell, what do you think?

+__Exercise:__ Here is an article from the President of the Linux Professional Institute (LPI) and an old Unix/Linux veteran: [IBM, Red Hat and Free Software: An old maddog’s view - Linux Professional Institute (lpi.org)](https://www.lpi.org/blog/2023/07/30/ibm-red-hat-and-free-software-an-old-maddogs-view/ "interview with maddog hall") with [John Maddog Hall](https://en.wikipedia.org/wiki/Jon_Hall_(programmer) "wiki article of John Hall")

+* Who is John Maddog Hall and when did he start to program?
+* Briefly explain the difference between using gratis software and Free or Freedom Respecting Softare.
+* Under the header: "Why would companies pay to use RHEL?" - Briefly explain the reasoning why companies will pay money to use opensource software.
+* Who is Maddog calling "Free Loaders" and why is he calling them this?
+* Breifly explain why or why you do not agree with his conclusion stated in "Tying it all together"

 ## Chapter Conclusion and Summary

 In this chapter you were introduced to many names in relation to the history of free and opensource software.
 We were introduced to the UNIX operating system and how it led directly to the creation of the GNU project, the FSF, Linux, and Free and Opensource software.
 We learned the major Linux distribution families as well as the BSD derivative distros.
 Finally you we discussed the six phases of UNIX/Linux maturity and how they relate to business and commercial interests of today.